elysia090/VEEN/doc/USAGE.md

 cargo build --release
 ```

 `cargo` will fetch dependencies on first run.
-Use `CARGO_NET_OFFLINE=true` for an air-gapped build when the dependency cache is already populated.
+Supply `CARGO_NET_OFFLINE=true` for an air-gapped build **only** when you already have a populated Cargo cache.
+If the build fails with linker errors, ensure `libssl-dev` is installed and re-run the command.

 #### Quick sanity check
 - List the installed binaries and confirm they respond: